-- The Sand Snakes is the collective name for the bastard daughters of Prince Oberyn Martell, the Red Viper.
+- The Sand Snakes is the collective name for the eight bastard daughters of Prince Oberyn Martell, the Red Viper.
 They are Obara Sand, Nymeria Sand, Tyene Sand, Sarella Sand, Elia Sand, Obella Sand, Dorea Sand and Loreza Sand.

 - Daemon Sand, better known as the Bastard of Godsgrace, is the bastard son of Ryon Allyrion.

 |“||Trueborn children are made in a marriage bed and blessed by the Father and Mother, but bastards are born of lust and weakness.||”|

 |“||All bastards are born to betrayal.||”|